-Organizations often view their websites as simple business cards that give customers infoffrmation, but protecting your corporate website as an enterprise risk management strategy can keep your data, customers, and reputation safe.
+Organizations often view their websites as simple business cards that give customers information.
+Protecting your corporate website as an enterprise risk management strategy can keep your data, customers, sensitive information, and reputation safe.

 Most corporate websites have similar vulnerabilities.
 Understanding what they are is the first step in protecting yourself against them.

-Attackers use SQL injections to access or corrupt databases using exposed application elements, such as form fields or URLs..
-Upon accessing the databases, the attackers can copy, change, or interact with most information in the back-end database.
+Attackers use SQL injections to access or corrupt databases using exposed application elements, such as form fields or URLs.
+Upon accessing the databases, the attackers can copy, change, or interact with the most information in the back-end database.

-Cross Site Scripting (XSS)
+Cross-Site Scripting (XSS)

-Broken Authentication & Session Management
+Broken Authentication and Session Management

 Any login requirement is a potential vulnerability.
 Whether the purpose is to allow commenting on the website or create a persona that helps organize data, your organization is at risk.

 Sometimes, malicious attacks keep logins from timing out, placing a user at risk when on a shared computer.
 Sometimes these are related to what is called “session fixation.”
-These attacks take the data-hidden in the URL or as a cookie-that allows the web server to recognize a visitor, and then creates new sessions from that data.
+These attacks take the data-hidden in the URL or as a cookie-that allows the web server to recognize a visitor and then creates new sessions from that data.

 These are the Little Red Riding Hood hacks.
-They dress up as grandma to hide that they’re really the Big Bad Wolf trying to eat your reputation.
+They dress up as grandma to hide that they’re the Big Bad Wolf trying to eat your reputation.

 Insecure Direct Object References

 For example, think about a user wanting to download or export a PDF file.
-The name of the file may be part of the URL from the website.
-If an attacker changes the information in the URL, then the user downloads an invalid, and potentially malicious, file.
-This file creates an access point into the user’s personal data.
+The file’s name may be part of the URL from the website.
+If an attacker changes the URL’s information, the user downloads an invalid and potentially malicious file.
+This file creates an access point to the user’s data.

-Cross Site Request Forgery (XSRF)
+Cross-Site Request Forgery (XSRF)

-In the information security world, this can also be referred to as Sea Surf or Session Riding, though XSRFs should really be called Loki since they’re the tricksters of vulnerability exploits.
+In the information security world, this can also be referred to as Sea Surf or Session Riding, though XSRFs should be called Loki since they’re the tricksters of vulnerability exploits.
 To hack your users, the malicious actor studies the code in your applications and looks for ways to redirect traffic or manipulate user actions without their consent.

 For users who have their login information saved on a computer, this link will not only automatically log them into the site but also initiate an action.
 In some cases, this can be a transfer of money or other personal data.